Why mid-size businesses struggle with marketing It’s 2021, and despite almost every form of digital and traditional marketing being widely…

 November 2020: The ICO fined Ticketmaster UK Limited £1.25 million for failing to protect customers’ payment details.

-March 2021: The ICO fined Muscle Foods Limited fined for sending 135m marketing emails and 6m marketing SMS messages to individuals without their consent, over a period of seven months.
+March 2021: The ICO fined Muscle Foods Limited fined for sending 135 million marketing emails and 6 million marketing SMS (text) messages to individuals without their consent, over a period of seven months.

 Any one of the above could have included your personal details — information you trusted these companies with.